LoganMunoz16/LoganMunoz16/README.md

   This project was created with a team of 5 to enter a Microsoft <a href="https://en.wikipedia.org/wiki/Hunt_the_Wumpus">Hunt the Wumpus</a> competition.
 We were tasked with making our own rendition of the game Hunt the Wumpus, and then having it judged by a panel of industry professionals on Microsoft's campus.
 I worked primarily with creating the GUI, although I did assist with debugging some of the other portions of our code.
      <br/>
   <br/>
-  This was the first major coding project that I took part of, and was a primary reason why I wanted to continue to learn about Computer Science in college.
+  This was the first major coding project that I took part in, and was a primary reason why I wanted to continue to learn about Computer Science in college.
 The following picture is of our Kanban Board after having completed our project.
 This was also a fantastic introduction to that style of development, which was very helpful in organizing our tasks.
    <br/>
   <br/>
 <p align="center">